 Water is also cheaper than late-night runs to the nearest Tims’.
 Caffeine keeps you alert.
 However, getting more than six cups may harm your health.
 Instead, start with a cup before you work and finish it a few hours before going home to help you get better sleep.

-You should try and avoid caffeine and nicotine before at least four hours before sleeping.
+You should avoid caffeine and nicotine at least four hours before sleeping.

-After your shift, alcohol should be avoided if you are planning to get a good sleep in a few hours too.
+After your shift, alcohol should be avoided if you plan to get a good sleep in a few hours.

 Eat healthy meals (instead of Multivitamins)

-Most employees working at night have a limited choice of where to get food.
-If you can’t bring your food, try and go for meals packed with nutrients to help you get through your shift.
+Most employees working at night have a limited choice of food.
+If you can’t bring your food, try for meals packed with nutrients to help you get through your shift.
 It’s one of the most basic health tips that may sound too simple, but it works.
 If eating snacks, opt for healthier options such as fruits or nuts.

 - Have a well-balanced diet.